When the DeskCycle Makes a Noise While Pedalling

 If the Blue Loctite won’t work and you’ve been pedalling with loose pedals for awhile you can damage the threads on the pedal arms.
 This means you will probably have to replace the pedal arms.

-If your bike is still under warranty we will replace the first pedal arm free-of-charge.
-Please note that this is NOT a manufactures defect.
+Please note that this is NOT a manufacturer’s defect.
 When installing the pedals again you should use the Blue Loctite.

 You are Having Difficulty Installing the Pedal Arms